MaxF0/PredictStiffness_MasterThesis/README.md

 The most important function is the predict_stiffness function inside stiffness_model.py that allows to predict the stiffness based on the parameter inputs.
 It also includes the option to visualize the deformation.
 The visualize_stiffness_matrix function can be commented out in the code if not needed.

+An example use case of PySR is included.
+The script performs symbolic regression to derive interpretable approximation functions for stiffness as a function of infill angle and infill density.
+The resulting candidate equations are saved in PySR_hall_of_fame.csv.

+The reported functions are normalized by $(E \cdot d)$.
+To obtain the actual predicted stiffness values, the function output must be multiplied by $(E \cdot d)$.

 ```mermaid
 flowchart TD